uber/ringpop-go/README.md

 make
 ```

-To run the test you need both `thirft` and `thrift-gen` on your path.
+To run the test you need both `thrift` and `thrift-gen` on your path.
 On OSX you
 can install them with the following commands:

 ```bash